Functional-Bus-Description-Language/go-vfbdb/tests/co-simulations/mask/README.md

 # Mask tests

 ## 0
-Test checking whether the single `mask` with `Single` access strategy is written and read correctly.
+Test checking whether the single `mask` with `SingleOneReg` access type is written and read correctly.
 It tests:
 - mask clearing,
 - setting single bit,